ServiceStackApps/Chat-React/README.md

 The other difference of `onClick` is that it uses a [Synthetic Event](http://facebook.github.io/react/docs/events.html) system which mimics (and wraps) a native browser event, but uses a virtual implementation that behaves consistently across all browsers.

-Like other attributes, event attributes are exposed using a JS camelCase convention starting with `on` so instead of `click` you would use `onClick`.
+Like other attributes, event attributes are exposed using a JS camelCase convention prefixed with `on` so instead of `click` you'd use `onClick`.
 By default event handlers are triggered in the normal bubbling phase and can be instead be registered to trigger in the capture phase by appending `Capture` to the event name, e.g: `onClickCapture`.

 ## Porting a JavaScript App to React

-The exercise of porting [Chat](https://github.com/ServiceStackApps/Chat) to a React-based app highlights some of the notable differences and benefits of a React-based App over vanilla JavaScript or jQuery App.
+The exercise of porting [Chat](https://github.com/ServiceStackApps/Chat) to a React-based app highlights some of the notable differences and benefits of a React-based App over a vanilla JavaScript or jQuery based App.

 ### Modularity vs Lines of Code

-As far as web apps go, Chat does a great job of implementing the [core features of a chat application](https://github.com/ServiceStackApps/Chat#chat) in just **170 lines of JavaScript**, it's able to achieve this by leveraging a number of features in ss-utils.js like [Declarative Events](https://github.com/ServiceStack/ServiceStack/wiki/ss-utils.js-JavaScript-Client-Library#declarative-events) eliminating the boilerplate and book-keeping typically involved with firing and handling DOM events.
+As web apps go, Chat does a great job of implementing the [core features of a chat application](https://github.com/ServiceStackApps/Chat#chat) in just **170 lines of JavaScript**, it's able to achieve this by leveraging a number of features in ss-utils.js like [Declarative Events](https://github.com/ServiceStack/ServiceStack/wiki/ss-utils.js-JavaScript-Client-Library#declarative-events) eliminating the boilerplate and book-keeping typically involved with firing and handling DOM events.

-Sometimes rewriting your app to use a framework will result in a net savings in lines of code, typically due to replacing redundant code and bespoke implementations with built-in framework features, but in this case as there was no boilerplate or repetitive code, the lines of HTML and JS in the React port ended up doubling.
+Sometimes rewriting your app to use a framework will result in a net savings in lines of code, typically due to replacing redundant code and bespoke implementations with built-in framework features, but in this case as there was no such boilerplate or repetitive code, so the lines of HTML and JS in the React port ended up doubling.

 The increase in code is effectively the price paid for modularity.
 The original Chat is essentially a monolithic App developed in a [single intertwined block of HTML + JS](https://github.com/ServiceStackApps/Chat/blob/master/src/Chat/default.cshtml) which is also the smallest unit of encapsulated functionality.
-The result of this means that any change has the potential to impact any other part of the App so the entire context of the App needs to be kept into consideration with every change.
+The results in any change having the potential to impact any other part of the App so the entire context of the App needs to be kept into consideration with every change.

-There's also very limited potential for re-use, with practically no opportunity to extract any code fragments in isolation and re-use it as-is elsewhere.
+There's also very limited potential for re-use, with practically no opportunity to extract any code fragments in isolation and re-use as-is elsewhere.
 Whilst a monolithic App design is manageable (and requires less effort) in smaller code bases, it doesn't scale well in a larger and constantly evolving code-base.

 ## React Components

-The first step into creating a React app is deciding how to structure the app, as React Components are just lightweight classes the number of components shouldn't affect the granularity in partitioning your app so you can happily opt for the most logical separation that suits your needs.
+The first step into creating a React app is deciding how to structure the app, as React Components are just lightweight classes the number of components shouldn't affect the granularity in partitioning your app so you can happily opt for the most logical separation that suits your App.

-For Chat, this was easy as it was already visually separated by different regions, allowing it to be naturally partitioned into its distinct logical components:
+For Chat, this was easy as it was already visually separated by different regions, allowing it to be naturally partitioned into the following distinct logical components:

 ![Chat Components](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/livedemos/chat-react/chat-components.png)